Sefrancois/eslint-plugin/README.md

     "@1j1s"
   ],
   "rules": {
-    "@sefr/no-cross-subcontext-import": "error"
+    "@sefr/no-cross-domain-import": "error"
   }
 }
 ```

 To be honest, it'll work.
-But as you didn't define any subcontext, it won't report any code style error within ESLint.
+But as you didn't define any domain, it won't report any code style error within ESLint.

 ## Credits 📎